ciren/cilib-tutorial/src/pages/stepS/class.md

 def flatMap[C](f: B => StepS[A,S,C]): StepS[A,S,C]
 ```

-But what also makes `StepS` unique is it's `zoom` method.
+But what also makes `StepS` unique is its `zoom` method.

 ```scala
 def zoom[S2](l: monocle.Lens[S2,S]): StepS[A,S2,B]
 ```

 The `zoom` method uses a type of lense from the `monocle` library,
 called `Iso`.
 Information about `iso` can be found over here at this
 [link][iso-link].
 We will see how all of these new data types come as
 we start by creating our first `StepS`!

 ### Our First StepS

 Imagine we had the following situation.
 We wanted to update a
 position by adjusting each point by some factor, as well as producing
 a new factor.
 We would end up with some return type of
 `(Position[Double], Double)`.
 All while keeping the same *chaining*
 for comprehension ability of of `Step`.
 Tada! `StepS` to save the
 day.
 In this situation, our factor will be our state.
 First, the
 basics.

 ```tut:book:invisible